 To be clear, dividend payouts are a variable amount or percentage of the share price.

 Companies may have a dividend policy that serves as a more assuring guide, but it is not guaranteed.
 That means dividends can be skipped or lowered.

-Ensure that dividend growth is financed by increasing profits of the company instead of debt.
-A company may choose to take on a new debt in order to pay a special dividend to private investors or shareholders, also known as dividend recapitalisation.
+Ensure that the dividend growth is financed by increasing profits of the company instead of debt.
+A company may choose to take on new debt in order to pay a special dividend to private investors or shareholders, and this is known as dividend recapitalisation.
 There may be a risk that the company is unable to withstand the additional debt.

-When a company decides to reinvest their income, the money will be pumped back into the business to boost the company’s growth.
-Investors who want in with the sole intention of getting dividends back may be disappointed, unless they are convinced that the money should be reinvested to accelerate growth, which promises stronger dividends later.
+When a company decides to reinvest their income, the money will be pumped back into the business to boost the company’s growth, instead of being used to pay out dividends to shareholders.
+This may thus disappoint investors who have the sole intention of getting dividends, unless they are convinced that the money could be reinvested to accelerate growth, which promises stronger dividends later.

-Finally, when companies do not meet their expected earnings or are facing diminishing earnings, the stock price falls as investors dump the shares.
-That means lower capital gains.
+Finally, when companies do not meet their expected earnings or are facing diminishing earnings, their stock price may fall as many investors decide to dump the shares.
+That will mean lower capital gains for investors.

 Dividend investing strategies